AdaCore/spark2014/docs/ug/gnatprove.rst

    :language: none

 It is also possible to add functional contracts on imported subprograms, which
 |GNATprove| uses to prove properties of their callers.
-One benefit of these
+It is compulsory to
-contracts is that they are verified at run time when the corresponding assertion is enabled in Ada (either with pragma ``Assertion_Policy`` or compilation switch ``-gnata``).
+specify in a precondition the conditions for calling these imported subprograms without errors, otherwise |GNATprove| assumes a default precondition of ``True`` (no constraints on the calling context).
+One benefit of these contracts is that they are verified at run time when the corresponding assertion is enabled in Ada (either with pragma ``Assertion_Policy`` or compilation switch ``-gnata``).